Revised December 18, 2000.

 (a) Purpose

-The Corporation will be managed by six directors who are Canadian residents and who have been members for at least one year.
+The Corporation will be managed by five directors who are Canadian residents and who have been members for at least one year.
 Directors are elected at the Annual General Meeting and can be re-elected.
 Elections will be by ballot.
 Term of office for directors will be for three years.
 Each member in good standing will receive one ballot for each directorship position.
 Positions will be decided by majority vote.
 The members of the Board of Directors can elect or remove any director before the end of the term by a majority vote (two-thirds) provided that notice has been given that they intend to pass such resolution.

 (b) Members